A Distributed Privacy-Preserving Learning Dynamics in General Social Networks: Analysis

 \subsection{Communication Complexity}

-It is demonstrated above that our algorithm entails very light-weight computations; therefore, we hereby focus on the communication complexity in each round, namely the number of slots in each round for disseminating the perturbed adoption vectors, while leaving the analysis on the number of rounds our algorithm takes to achieve convergence in Sec.~\ref{ssec:converge}.
+It is demonstrated above that our algorithm entails very light-weight computations; therefore, we hereby concentrate on revealing the communication complexity in each round (i.e., the number of slots in each round for disseminating perturbed adoption vectors), while postponing the analysis on the number of rounds our algorithm takes to achieve convergence in Sec.~\ref{ssec:converge}.

-As shown in Sec.~\ref{ssec:diss}, each agent launches $h g(N)$ MHRWs in each round in the disseminating stage, the question is, given that each MHRW entails $\mathcal O(\log N)$ steps to achieve a nearly uniform distribution, how many slots are demanded in our case to ensure all MHRWs approach the nearly uniform distributions.
-Although this question has been (partially) answered in a quite different context in our previous work~\cite{YuanLYYWLC-ICDCS19}, we hereby provide a sketch of our specialized answer in \textbf{Lemma}~\ref{le:mhrw}. \begin{lemma} Consider a connected non-bipartite graph consisting of a sufficiently large number of agents such that $g(N) > \ln N$.
-When each agent sets off $h g(N)$ MHRWs, with probability at least $1-\frac{1}{N^{h/3}}$, all the MHRWs achieve a nearly uniform distribution $\left[ \frac{1}{N}-\frac{1}{N^3},\frac{1}{N}+\frac{1}{N^3}\right]$ within $\mathcal O(\log^2N)$ slots. \end{lemma} \begin{proof} According to the forwarding policy shown in \textbf{Stage 2: Disseminating} (see Sec.~\ref{sec:alg}), for each agent $i$, the expected number of the tokens it receives from its neighbors in each slot is
+As shown in Sec.~\ref{ssec:diss}, each agent launches $h g(N)$ MHRWs in each round in the disseminating stage, the question is, given that each MHRW entails $\mathcal O(\log N)$ steps to achieve a nearly uniform distribution, how many slots are necessitated in our case to ensure all MHRWs approach the nearly uniform distributions.
+Although this question has been (partially) answered in a quite different context in our previous work~\cite{YuanLYYWLC-ICDCS19}, we hereby provide a sketch of our specialized answer in \textbf{Theorem}~\ref{thm:mhrw}. \begin{theorem} Consider a connected non-bipartite graph consisting of a sufficiently large number of agents such that $g(N) > \ln N$.
+When each agent sets off $h g(N)$ MHRWs, with probability at least $1-\frac{1}{N^{h/3}}$, all the MHRWs achieve a nearly uniform distribution $\left[ \frac{1}{N}-\frac{1}{N^3},\frac{1}{N}+\frac{1}{N^3}\right]$ within $\mathcal O(\log^2N)$ slots. \end{theorem} \begin{proof} According to \textbf{Stage 2: Disseminating} in Sec.~\ref{sec:alg}, for each agent $i$, the expected number of the tokens it receives from its neighbors in each slot is

 By applying the Chernoff bound (see \textbf{Theorem}~\ref{thm:chbd}), agent $i$ receives at most $2h\cdot g(N)$ tokens in each slot with probability at least $1-\frac{1}{N^{h/3}}$, when $N$ is sufficiently large such that $g(N) > \ln N$.
 Furthermore, considering we employ a FIFO forwarding policy, the tokens agent $i$ receives in some slot $t$ can be delayed for at most $t$ additional slots.
 As a token should be forwarded for $\mathcal O(\log N)$ times to achieve a nearly uniform distribution, we conclude that with probability at least $1-N^{-h/3}$, all MHRWs in round $r$ approach a $\frac{1}{N^3}$-nearly uniform distribution in $\Delta = \mathcal O(\log^2 N)$ slots, according to what we have shown in Sec.~\ref{sssec:rw}. \end{proof}